PLANT FAMILIES

 FQAI

 According to this list, Ohio is home to 2242 wild plant species, representing 146 families.
-That’s quite a lot of species, and a great many families…way too many to learn in a 10-week course, However, it turns out that only 10 the families together constitute 51.29% of Ohio’s species.
+That’s quite a lot of species, and a great many families…way too many to learn in a five or 10-week course, However, it turns out that just 10 the families together constitute 51.29% of Ohio’s species.
 Thus by learning those 10 families, one would have some understanding of more than half of our plants.
 For a satisfactory understanding of the diversity of flowering plant forms, a few more families should be considered (orchids and umbellifers, for instance), so here we set forth some information on the top 14 traditionally recognized plant families.

 THE TAXONOMIC HIERARCHY AND BINOMIAL NOMENCLATURE